cyber1998/accent-analysis/README.md

 ## Running the app

-Install all the the packages using your favourite package manager and then
+Install all the packages using your favourite package manager and then
 - `next build`
 - `next dev`